Last Updated on

 The best subprime auto lenders know that subprime auto loans can be used to rebuild credit when you cannot qualify for a typical car loan.

 In house financing car, lots can add cost in the form of higher interest rates, and often doesn't improve your credit score, but there are other avenues to pursue to improve your credit rating

 Bad Credit Auto Loan vs. Car Dealerships That Finance Anyone

 Bad credit auto loans are very similar to traditional loans.
 These lenders usually have a partnership with dealers that allow them to review customers that could not be approved otherwise.

 - The dealer will process a credit application for the customer with preferred lenders.

-If approved, the customer will receive a "good credit" loan.
+- If approved, the customer will receive a "good credit" loan.

-If denied, the customer's application moves to a bad credit lender for review.
+- In the event they are denied, the customer's application moves to a bad credit lender for review.

-If the bad credit lender accepts the customer, the customer will receive a bad credit loan.
+- If the bad credit lender accepts the customer, the customer will receive a bad credit loan.